Health insurance is mandatory for everyone visiting or living in Germany.

 Cover for freelancers

-At the time of writing, these two companies offer medical aid for freelancers in Germany.
+At the time of writing, the following companies offer medical aid for freelancers in Germany.

 Except for publicists and people working in the arts, all freelancers and self-employed should be privately health insured.